GROUPOЇD

 ARTICLES

-Then we publish this as an article for peer review and include in series of articles on foundation and mathematics of Homotopy Type Theory.
+Third, we publish this as an article for peer review and include in series of articles on foundation, systems, languages and mathematics in Quantum Super Stable Simplicial Modal Local Homotopy Type Theory with General Higher Induction:

 Volume I: Foundations